 This gluten free whoopie pie recipe makes the perfect chocolate cakes with a sweet vanilla buttercream nestled between the cookie layers.
 If you are looking for a dessert that melts in your mouth, these soft chocolate cookies are the perfect recipe to make!

 Traditional chocolate whoopie pies are one of those desserts that can be customized in so many ways.
-Make them with chocolate or vanilla cake, fill them with all sorts of delicious fillings.
-They have just the right amount of sweetness, making this a delicious recipe.
+Make them with chocolate or vanilla cake, and fill them with all sorts of delicious fillings.
+They have just the right sweetness, making this a delicious recipe.

 These gluten free whoopie pies are perfect for a bake sale, party, or any occasion!
 If you are looking for a fun new gluten free dessert recipe, these homemade whoopie pies are better than any packaged chocolate snack cakes you can find.